If you have a concern about your sexual health…

 - HPV vaccination to protect against cervical, penile, anal and throat cancers

 - Sexual injuries or advice in the event of an assualt

 Reproductive health advice

 Your choice of contraception will depend on your age, health and the status of your relationship.
-Talk to Dr Fred or nurse June if you are unsure which method is best for you.
+Talk to Dr Fred or Nurse Jenny if you are unsure which method is best for you.
 They will ask about your health so they can recommend the best forms of contraception for you.

 The different methods of contraception available include:

 - Contraceptive pills–“the pill”